Fairlay/Bitcoin-Betting/README.md

 ## Create an account (AccountCreation)
 Creating  an account is only possible through an existing account as a transaction fee is involved for creating it.
 The Nodes accept both ED25519 and ECDSA signatures.
 If you like to have an account that signs requests via ECDSA, set IsETH to true on account creation.
+For Create Requests all fields that have default values MUST be omitted.

 Request:
 ```jsonc